-How to Turn Down a Job Offer You Already Accepted
+How to Decline a Job Offer You Already Accepted

 How to Turn Down a Job Offer You Accepted

-Don't Wait – Let the employer know as soon as you realize you no longer want to accept the job.
+Don't wait.
+Let the employer know as soon as you realize you no longer want to accept the job.
 The sooner you let the hiring manager know, the sooner the employer can start looking for your replacement.
 He or she will appreciate your swift communication.

-Be honest but tactful – Let the employer know why you changed your mind, but do so without insulting him or her, or the company.
-If you realized that you don't think you will get along with the other employees, simply say you do not think you would fit in with the company culture.
+Be honest but tactful.
+Let the employer know why you changed your mind, but do so without insulting him or her, or the company.
+If you realized that you don't think you will get along with the other employees, simply say that you do not think you would fit in with the company culture.

 If you found a job that you are much more interested in, explain that you were offered a job that is more in line with your skill set.
 Do not say anything negative about the employer or the company.

-Method of contact – Speaking with the employer directly (either on the phone or in-person) is often the best strategy, because it allows you to explain yourself more clearly and increases your chances of maintaining a positive relationship with the employer.
-You should also follow up the conversation with a letter or email confirming your conversation.
+Choose the right form of communication.
+Speaking with the employer directly (either on the phone or in person) is the best strategy, because it allows you to explain yourself more clearly and increases your chances of maintaining a positive relationship with the employer.
+You should then follow up the conversation with a letter or email confirming your conversation.

 If you are nervous about speaking with the employer directly, or if you are worried you will not be able to fully explain yourself over the phone, you can send a formal letter to the employer.